craftcms/docs/docs/2.x/config-settings.md

 ### `customAsciiCharMappings`

-**Accepts**: An array of key/value pairs mapping character codes to lower ASCII strings
+**Accepts**: An array of key-value pairs mapping character codes to lower ASCII strings

 **Default**: `array()` (an empty array)